Plateau de fruit de merPlateau de fruit de mer

 Seafoodiodine for the taste buds

-During a stay in Brittany, it’s essential to try the real seafood platter, because it’s important to treat yourself, and above all it’s one of our region’s must-tries!
+During a stay in Brittany, it’s essential to try a real seafood platter, because it’s important to treat yourself, and above all it’s one of the region’s must-tries!
+It’s an opportunity to discover the Breton way of life, where conviviality and authenticity come together around a generously laid table.

 Dégustation d'huitres face à la merDégustation d'huitres face à la mer